melanierichards/palindrome/README.md

 # Palindrome

-Personal boilerplate for Eleventy projects
+Personal boilerplate for Eleventy projects.
+Testing a change!

 ## Not Included